The N. Central Florida area is loaded with things to do for the entire family to enjoy.

 There are numerous parks and events throughout the year for you to participate in whether you are in Ocala, Dunnellon, Homosassa, Crystal River, Citrus Springs, Gainesville or Morriston.

 Whether you like shopping, watersports, walking trails, horseback riding or just people watching, there is plenty to do here.

-This is not an exhaustive list of everything you can do in the N. Central Florida area, but it is a great start to your adventure of our beautiful area with your family and friends.
+This is not an exhaustive list of everything you can do in the N. Central Florida area, but it is a great start to begin your adventure of our beautiful area with your family and friends.